lammertb/libhttp/doc/api/mg_version.md

 ### Description

-The function `mg_version()` can be used to return the current LibHTTP version.
+The function `httplib_version()` can be used to return the current LibHTTP version.
 The function returns a pointer to a string with the current major and minor version number separated with a dot, for example "1.9".

 ### See Also